3mdeb/conferences/unveiling-openbmc.md

 ???

+* So what kind of problems we have faced during integrating that?
+* If course some typical changes during porting older code, such as, ...
+* There were also some OpenBMC related challenges due to the changes in the OpenBMC project
-The workbook is deprecated as inventory management.
+* The workbook is deprecated as inventory management.
 It looks like there are at least 3 ways of doing that right now, and one must select the proper one for their board.

-The old patches used some scripts for power control.
+* The old patches used some scripts for power control.
 This mechanism is also deprecated.
 There are at least 2 ways of managing power control right now in OpenBMC, and one of them shall be used here.

 ---
 # Results